shahrokni/housefly-autopilot/housefly-autopilot/README.md

 ### Transition state

 The Transition state or `TRN` refers to a temporary state in which the drone moves from one coordinate in space to another.
 This state should only be set if the drone's current state is `IDLE`.
+A successful transition operation eventually sets the state to `IDLE`.

 ### Idle state

-The Idle state or `IDLE` refers to a stable state in which the drone hovers in place.
+The Idle state, or IDLE, refers to a stable condition in which the drone hovers in place.
+The request to transition to the `IDLE` state can **only** be made internally by the autopilot.

 ### Test state